Doxify/ai-ghostwriter/README.md

 # **AI Ghostwriter** (WIP)
 AI Ghostwriter is an app that uses RNN to generate texts in various languages.
-It contains a react web app to allow users to interact with the model and an express api to interface the model with react.
+It contains a react web app to allow users to interact with the model and a flask api to interface the model with react.

 ## CASHI REU
 ![image](https://cahsi.utep.edu/wp-content/uploads/cahsinameincludes_logo.png)